Looking back in time, Firebird founder Bill New was an early pioneer and trailblazer of the motorsport’s scene in the greater Treasure Valley.

 Unfortunately for New, he had misfortune strike just a couple of days before the club would make the trip eastward.
 While working on his deuce at Peter Wheadon’s Shell station on 11th & Front after hours, he left his NOS hood, both top panel and sides lying next to the wall outside overnight.
 Upon returning to work the next day, the hood was gone.

-Upon further inquiry over the shocking situation, it was determined that the trash truck took the hood early the next morning to the valley dump.
+Upon further inquiry over the shocking situation, it was determined that the garbage truck took the hood early the next morning to the valley dump.
 In an effort to retrieve the valuable part, New and buddies headed to the landfill to see if they could track it down.
 Unfortunately it was never found.

 As much as New wanted to compete in Pocatello, it would be NHRA Field Director and head tech man Bud Coons that denied him passing tech due to his missing hood.
 Wanting to support his fellow club members, it was decided that his newly purchased wheels and wide white wall tires would be transferred to a buddies ride, pictured.
 At the time, this was a real sense of pride to New since most guys could only afford porta walls (an imitation or much less expensive version of the true WWW tires).